asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*No, the people asking for the estimates wouldn't know any of the details anyway.
 We end up figuring out those details after we start the project.*__

-Does your development team practice any of the XP-based technical practices to help teams deliver with high-quality?
+Does your development team practice any of the XP-based technical practices to help teams continuously deliver with high-quality?
 Like pair programming, TDD, Continuous Integration, and evolutionary design, for example?

 __*No, the agile consultants that ran the transition said it wasn't their place to tell us how to write the code.
 So we code the same way we always have.*__